fazpass/fia-documentation/README.Server.md

 - code (string)
 - data :
 	- is_verified (boolean)
+ 	- validate_by (string)

 The json key is data -> is_verified.
-If this value is true, then user is verified.
+If this value is true, then user is verified. json key data -> validate_by could be any of these according to the authentication type: he, message, miscall, fia

+# Whitelist IP

+Contact our admin via whatsapp for more information about whitelist IP.
+To contact our admin, check this [Dashboard Documentation].